arvigeus/AZ-204/Learning Path/Graph.md

 The core library provides a set of features that enhance working with all the Microsoft Graph services.
 Embedded support for retry handling, secure redirects, transparent authentication, and payload compression, improve the quality of your application's interactions with Microsoft Graph, with no added complexity, while leaving you completely in control.
 The core library also provides support for common tasks such as paging through collections and creating batch requests.

 In this unit, you learn about the available SDKs and see some code examples of some of the most common operations.

+:information_source: The code samples in this unit are based on version 5.65 of the Microsoft Graph .NET SDK.

 #### Install the Microsoft Graph .NET SDK